Nikhilvijai/Heyy_Bot/README.md

-# MindGuide 🧘‍♂️
+# HeyyBot 🧘‍♂️

-MindGuide is a Telegram chatbot that acts as an empathetic mental wellness coach.
+HeyyBot is a Telegram chatbot that acts as an empathetic mental wellness coach.
 It combines a local LLM (via Ollama) with a Retrieval-Augmented Generation (RAG) pipeline to ground its responses in curated wellness content, while applying built-in safety rules and crisis detection.

-> ⚠️ **Disclaimer:** MindGuide is not a licensed therapist or medical professional.
+> ⚠️ **Disclaimer:** HeyyBot is not a licensed therapist or medical professional.
 It does not diagnose conditions or prescribe treatment.
 It is a supportive tool for self-reflection and general wellness guidance only.
 If you or someone you know is in crisis, please contact local emergency services or a crisis helpline immediately.

 ---